Alston, Cumbria: Transport

 The area is stationed on a number of routes including the long−distance footpath the Pennine Way, and the Sea to Sea (C2C) Cycle Route.
 Alston railway station was formerly the terminus of a branch line from Haltwhistle.
 The town's rail link to Haltwhistle was completed in 1852 by the Newcastle and Carlisle Railway Company.
 The closure of the line was decided in the Beeching Report in 1963, but closure was rejected due to lack of a direct road link.
 After a road was built, closure was again proposed in 1973 and the line closed on 1 May 1976.
 It was the last enacted closures of the Beeching Report (another being the Bridport branch line from Bridport to Maiden Newton in Dorset which closed in 1975).

 Part of the route, between Alston and Slaggyford, five miles in length, is now operated as the narrow gauge South Tynedale Railway.
 The railway is particularly popular with tourists and passenger trains operate between April and October, with Santa Special trains operating on certain dates in December each year.

-Go North East operates two buses a day between Alston and Haltwhistle, where connections can be made to buses and trains to Carlisle and Newcastle.
+Go North East operates three buses a day between Alston and Haltwhistle (681), where connections can be made to buses and trains to Carlisle and Newcastle.
 Wright Brothers Coaches operates an 82 mi bus route linking Newcastle with Keswick via Hexham, Haydon Bridge, Alston and Penrith from July to September each year.
 There are term-time bus services to Carlisle primarily for college students.